wilmixjemin8/WEB8.0/README.md

 => Fast and easy to use.

-=> Used in cloud computing , Wallet ,and mobile cloud computing....
+=> Used in  Wallet ,and mobile remotewebapplication....

  => Saves time and cost...